Self-balancing BST

 These four cases cover all possibilities.
 For the deepest out-of-balance node (i.e., with balance factor 2 or -2), if its child on the heavy side has balance factor 1 or -1, it directly maps into one of the above four cases: 2/1 to LL, 2/-1 to LR, -2/-1 to RR, and -2/1 to RL.
 If the third node (A in LL, B in LR and RL, and C in RR) has a balance factor 1 or -1, we can still use the above procedure to rebalance the tree.
 If the heavy-side child has balance factor 0 (which can only happen after a deletion, but not after an insertion), it is treated as LL or RR, and the tree will be balanced properly.

 An AVL tree is maintained by making some changes to the algorithms for BST insertion and deletion.
-We can visualize the change as retracing the path from the root to the insertion/deletion position and checking to see whether the change caused any node in the path to become unbalanced.
-If necessary, a rebalance action is taken.
+We can visualize the change as updating the balance factor of nodes along the path from the insertion/deletion position to the root and rebalance it if a +2 or -2 is found.

 In a balanced BST, the time complexity of search, insertion, and deletion is O(log n), so it is usually more efficient than BSTs and linear data structures (array and linked list, sorted or not) in the major operations.